PerceptronV/dudocode/README.md

 ### Notepad++ Integration

-We have created a User Defined Language file to aid you in coding with pseudocode.
+I have created a User Defined Language file to aid you in coding with pseudocode.
 Download [`notepadpp_udl_dudocode.xml`](./notepadpp_udl_dudocode.xml), and import it into Notepad via `Language -> Define your language... -> Import`.
 This language file supports syntax highlighting, code folding, and auto-completion for all of Dudocode's features.
 It's recognised file endings are `.ddo` and `.notcode`.

 ## Demos